Guide to Transaction Matching

 As this transaction volume and complexity grow, implementing partial payments, chargebacks or intercompany transfers can lead spreadsheets to their practical limits, making manual investigation unsustainable.

-First, the system imports all of the needed data and transaction files from various sources, like ERP ledgers, credit card feeds, bank statements and so on, normalizing the data as it goes.
-Next, matching rules are applied to that data, matching easy pairs based on dates, amounts, or reference values.
+First, the transaction matching software imports all of the needed data and transaction files from various sources, like ERP ledgers, credit card feeds, bank statements and so on, normalizing the data as it goes.
+Next, various sets of matching rules are applied to that data in sequenced order, matching easy pairs based on dates, amounts, reference values, or other criteria.

 However, when there are exceptions that don’t meet the criteria and cannot be matched, they are flagged for manual review.
 This can be incredibly complex and require substantial human research and review before finding matching data from fragmented systems.